Take Notice Fund

 Q: I am a recent recipient of NPN’s Creation Fund or Southern Artists for Social Change.
 Can I apply for Take Notice?

-A: No, you are not eligible for this opportunity at this time if you received an NPN Southern Artists for Social Change or Creation Fund grant in 2020, 2021, or 2022.
+A: No, you are not eligible for this opportunity at this time if you received an NPN Southern Artists for Social Change in 2024 or a Creation Fund grant in 2022, 2023 or 2024.

 Q: I am a student currently enrolled in a degree program.
 Can I apply for this grant?